winstonpuckett/sentience-rpsystem/book.md

 #### Mental Displacement

 Mental displacement happens after the puzzle is injested.
 It is the, "now that you have all of the pieces, can you find the answer?"
+In a classic attribute system, this is the attribute that would be labeled as intelligence.

 #### Examples